-Figure 9 Non-Designated Heritage Assets - Buildings and structures of local significance
+Figure 10 Non-Designated Heritage Assets - Buildings and structures of local significance

-POLICY ENV 3: BUILT ENVIRONMENT: LOCAL HERITAGE ASSETS - The structures and buildings listed below (map, figure 9; details Appendix 10) are non-designated local heritage assets.
-They are important for their contribution to the layout and characteristic mix of architectural styles in the village, and their features, settings and significance should be protected wherever possible.
-In determining development proposals including change of land use requiring planning approval, the effect on their significance will be taken into account and a balanced judgement made having regard to the scale of any harm or loss and the significance of the heritage asset
+POLICY ENV 4: BUILT ENVIRONMENT: LOCAL HERITAGE ASSETS - The structures and buildings listed below (map, figure 10; details Appendix 10) are non-designated local heritage assets.
+They are important for their contribution to the layout and characteristic mix of architectural styles in the village, and their features and settings should be protected wherever possible.
+The benefits of a development proposal, or of a change of land use requiring planning approval, will need to be judged against these features' significance as heritage assets.

-[Numbers are map references, figure 9]
+[Numbers are map references, figure 10]